satriyo8/redesigned-computing-machine/README.md

-# redesigned-computing-machine
+# Data Analyst Project by Satriyo
-Hi, my name is Satriyo Sidik Ibrahim, and this is my project.
+Hi, my name is Satriyo Sidik, and this is my project.